pisto/ds3armor/README.md

 * balanced average (`--balanced 1`, the default): use harmonic averages, in order to penalize sets with a specific weakness
 * unbalanced average (`--balanced 0`): use normal averages, weaknesses of a set are less likely to penalize the set

-A more versatile build probably need `--balanced 1`.
+A versatile build probably needs `--balanced 1`.

 ## Precompiled lists